armandoxxx/AngularWithCordova/README.md

 To run app:
 ```
 cd AngularCordovaNg
-ng build  #to build app which willk build app in AngularCordova/www folder
+ng build  #to build app which will build app in AngularCordova/www folder
 cd ../AngularCordova
 cordova run android
 #or